d-lord/d-lord.github.io/_posts/20201-02-19-roguelikes.md

 Leisure time should respect the player's time.

 Oh, and one more thing, which seems to be an original thought; Slay the Spire's boss music put me so strongly in mind of [One-Winged Angel](https://www.youtube.com/watch?v=hjS689rvbOw) that after finishing the last battle, I couldn't remember the actual music, but I did now have One-Winged Angel stuck in my head.
-It's a legendary track, to be sure.
+It's a legendary track, and if you've never heard it (Ben) then it's worth a listen.
 But when I went looking for discussion on it, I found none.
 Shame - you always wonder if someone can explain precisely what makes them similar, in fancy music words.

 [^1]: I adore her, but being in one room with one person for a fortnight (plus walking breaks in the prison yard) will strain the sweetest of temperaments, possibly through a sieve.
 [^2]: "Grok" is another word for "understand", favoured by nerds particularly for its use in the famous StackOverflow post about [grokking vim](https://stackoverflow.com/a/1220118/2209946).
 Wikipedia reckons [it showed up in scifi in 1961](https://en.wikipedia.org/wiki/Grok).